2022 NFL season: Streaming

-This was the first year in which Thursday Night Football exclusively streamed on Amazon Prime Video and Twitch.
-Fox and NFL Network opted out of their final season of the 2018–2022 TNF deal, allowing Amazon to take over one season before its 2023–2033 TNF agreement was to go into effect.
+This was the first year of a 12-year deal in which Thursday Night Football exclusively streamed on Amazon Prime Video and Twitch (outside of the home markets which those games will still air on local over the air broadcast stations).
+Fox and NFL Network opted out of their final season of the previous five year (2018–2022) TNF deal, allowing Amazon to take over one season before its original eleven year (2023–2033) TNF agreement was to go into effect.
+Additionally, all TNF games now kick off at 8:15 p.m.
+ET, a five-minute shift from the 8:20 p.m.
+ET start time from the previous seasons.

-This was also the first year in which ESPN+ exclusively streams one International Series game per year along with simulcasts of all ABC games.
+This was also the first year of a 12-year deal in which ESPN+ exclusively streamed one game per year.

 Paramount+ continues to simulcast all CBS games and Peacock simulcasts all NBC games.

 The NFL's mobile streaming contract with Verizon expired following the 2021 season (which included mobile streaming of live local and nationally televised games along with cellular streaming of NFL Network); it was reported that the league was preparing to move these rights behind a paywall of an in-house subscription service.
 In July, the NFL announced that NFL Game Pass would be replaced in the United States by NFL+, which will stream in-market games and the NFL Network on mobile devices only, radio broadcasts for all games, and most out-of-market preseason games.
 The on-demand full, condensed, and "All 22" bird's-eye view game replays offered by NFL Game Pass will now be under a premium tier of NFL+.

 Radio

-In March, the NFL renewed its national radio contract with Westwood One, maintaining its package of radio rights to all primetime, marquee, and playoff games, while adding audio coverage of other events such as the NFL Draft and NFL Honors.
+In March, the NFL renewed its national radio contract with Westwood One, maintaining its package of radio rights to all primetime, marquee, and playoff games, while adding audio coverage of other events such as the NFL draft and NFL Honors.
 It also greatly expands the ability for its broadcasts to be distributed for free via digital platforms, including via local affiliates' "primary digital platforms", and via the NFL app.
 Compass Media, ESPN Radio and Sports USA will continue to broadcast select Sunday afternoon games nationally on radio.